mouadlasri/language-flashcards-api/README.md

 - Missing or invalid bearer tokens are rejected.
 - Authenticated profile and deck workflows were tested manually.
 - The full project compiles successfully.
+- The multi-stage Docker image builds and starts successfully.
+- Cloud Build continuously deploys the GitHub `main` branch to Cloud Run.
+- The Cloud Run runtime service account reads the Supabase database password from Secret Manager.
+- The deployed `/health`, unauthenticated `401`, and authenticated profile workflows were verified.

 Deferred improvements: